cenvonation/LineageOS-Pixel-Guide/README.md

 # Welcome!
 This is an unofficial guide to install Lineage OS on a Pixel device.

-if there is any mistakes in this guide, please make a PR.
+if there are any mistakes in this guide, please make a PR.
 ##### guide written by ben

 ## !
 NOTICE !